KernelTuner/kernel_tuner/CONTRIBUTING.rst

 * Describe what you expected to happen.
 * If possible, include a minimal example to help us reproduce the issue.
 * Describe what actually happened, including the output of any errors printed.
 * List the version of Python, CUDA or OpenCL, and C compiler, if applicable.

 Contributing Code
 -----------------
 For contributing code to Kernel Tuner please select an issue to work on or create a new issue to propose a change or addition.
 For significant changes, it is required to first create an issue and discuss the proposed changes.
 Then fork the repository, create a branch, one per change or addition, and create a pull request.

 Kernel Tuner follows the Google Python style guide, with Sphinxdoc docstrings for module public functions.
-Please use `pylint` to check your Python changes.

 Before creating a pull request please ensure the following:

-* You have written unit tests to test your additions and all unit tests pass
+* You have written unit tests to test your additions and all unit tests pass (run `nox`)
 * The examples still work and produce the same (or better) results
-* The code is compatible with Python 3.5 or newer
-* You have run `pylint` to check your code
 * An entry about the change or addition is created in CHANGELOG.md
 * Any matching entries in the roadmap.md are updated/removed